adeoti-ade/aspire-api/README.md

 **Aspire Assessment**

-***Aspire assessment is developed on top of the one api. it exposes api endpoints that return resources regarding the lord of the rings character, quotes, etc. and
+***Aspire assessment is developed on top of https://the-one-api.dev api. it exposes api endpoints that return resources regarding the lord of the rings character, quotes, etc. and
 With this endpoint, authenticated users can assess the service for all the characters of The lord of the rings movie, quotes made by the characters.
 Authenticated users can also mark characters and their quotes as their favourites***